starwing/luautf8/README.md

 ### utf8.ncasecmp(a, b) -> [-1,0,1]
 compare a and b without case, -1 means a < b, 0 means a == b and 1 means a > b.

+### utf8.isvalid(s) -> boolean
+check whether s is a valid UTF-8 string or not.

+### utf8.clean(s[, replacement_string]) -> cleaned_string, was_valid
+replace any invalid UTF-8 byte sequences in s with the replacement string. if no replacement string is provided, the default is "�" (REPLACEMENT CHARACTER U+FFFD). note that *any* number of consecutive invalid bytes will be replaced by a single copy of the replacement string. the 2nd return value is true if the original string was already valid (meaning no replacements were made).

 Improvement needed